lachlan-masters/Honestly/README.md

 ## License

-This solution starter is made available under the [Apache 2 License](LICENSE).
+This solution is made available under the [Apache 2 License](LICENSE).